DesyncTheThird/Mages-and-Manifolds/Mages and Manifolds.md

 [Resistance](#resistance) and [Vulnerability tokens](#vulnerable) apply the associated effect for **all** damage types.

 If you are Vulnerable and Resistant to the same damage type, they cancel out and no damage multipliers are applied.
+Having multiple sources of Vulnerability and Resistance do not have additional effect, e.g. if you are on a [shattered](#shattered-earth) tile and have 5 Resistance tokens, the two effects simply cancel out.

 ## Void Mana